osuosl-cookbooks/osl-jenkins/README.md

     - Specify a GitHub repo that contains your chef-repo (`node['osl-jenkins']['cookbook_uploader']['chef_repo']` e.g.
       `osuosl/chef-repo`)
-    - Create an encrypted data bag that contains a GitHub username and API token.
+    - Create an encrypted data bag (in `osl_jenkins/secrets` by default) that contains a GitHub username and API token.
 You also need a random trigger token string (that GitHub will use to authenticate itself to Jenkins to trigger jobs) and a Jenkins username and password for the cookbook itself to access Jenkins through (if the Jenkins instance has security enabled).
       For example:

       ```
       {